jelkinsiv/gpuHunter/README.md

 ## How to use

 I setup a cron job on a raspberry pi to run the script every 15 minutes and set the 'check_interval' for the same 15 minutes.
-If you want to run faster or slower, make sure that update the 'check_intarval' in '\_\_main__'
+If you want to run faster or slower, make sure that update the 'check_interval' in '\_\_main__'